-- the approval of publication of the Business Plan and Corporate Plan and overseeing the Chief Executive's review and monitoring of performance against the Business and Corporate Plan Objectives - ensuring that Annual Report and Accounts are produced and adhere to the Accounts Direction issued by the TEO in accordance with Paragraph 7 of Schedule 2 of the Justice (Northern Ireland) Act 2002, as amended - the approval of the commencement of Appointment Schemes, use of Reserve Lists and outreach plans plus monitoring progress of Appointments.
-The membership of panels for Appointment Schemes, as proposed by the Chief Executive, will be shared with the Committee for comment, prior to consultation and final approval by the Chair of NIJAC - being consulted on budget allocation from sponsor department and intended annual budget allocation assigned by the Senior Leadership Team - overseeing and monitoring the budget and use of public funds - ensuring that procedures are in place for the identification and assessment of risk, and those risks impacting on the achievement of NIJAC's objectives are identified and reported on correctly in the Corporate Risk Register, and - the approval of any Direct Award Contracts over £500.
+- the approval of publication of the Business Plan and Corporate Plan and overseeing the Chief Executive's review and monitoring of performance against the Business and Corporate Plan Objectives. - ensure that adequate resources are available to enable the production of the Annual Report & Accounts. - the approval of the commencement of Appointment Schemes and outreach plans including the use of Reserve Lists for High Court and County Court recruitment plus monitoring progress of Appointments and Renewals.
+The membership of panels for Appointment Schemes, as proposed by the Chief Executive, will be shared with the Committee for comment, prior to consultation and final approval by the Chair of NIJAC. - being consulted on budget allocation from sponsor department and intended annual budget allocation assigned by the Senior Leadership Team.
+During the year scrutiny of variances of actual expenditure to budget/forecast expenditure and of relevant actions being taken. - overseeing and monitoring the budget and use of public funds including an assessment of resource allocation, procurement practices and governance arrangements. - examination of a quarterly schedule of Business Cases for non-recurring/ project expenditure prior to the commencement of expenditure. - advise on the development of the People Strategy and oversee its implementation. ensuring that procedures are in place for the identification and assessment of risk relating to the achievement of Business Outcomes. - ensuring effective communication of such risk oversight with the Audit and Risk Assurance Committee and - the approval of any Direct Award Contracts over £500.

-Mr Eoin Doyle QFSM, Lay Magistrate (Chair)
+Mr Eoin Doyle QFSM (Chair)

 Mr Colm Donaghy

-Mr Paul Douglas, Lay Member
+Mr Paul Douglas

-Ms Maureen Eccles, Lay Member
+Ms Maureen Eccles

 Judge Geoffrey Millar

-Advisory (formerly Policy) Committee
+Advisory Committee